What Is a Mutual Fund?

 Advantages of investing in mutual funds

 Mutual funds are a great way for investors to build a diversified investment portfolio for a long-term goal, such as retirement.
+Many of the best stock brokers offer the ability to invest in mutual funds.
 Instead of buying individual stocks and bonds to painstakingly build a diversified portfolio, an investor can gain exposure to hundreds or even thousands of companies with just one share of a mutual fund.

 If you know you should invest for the future, but you’re worried about your ability to build a diversified portfolio using individual stocks, then a mutual fund can be a great way to go.
 That said, nothing is ever quite as simple as we’d like, right?
 Here are three things you should know about mutual funds: